mlm20/terra-health-archetypes/spec.md

 **Core experience:**

-1. User connects their wearable (via Terra)
-2. AI analyzes their health data
+1. AI analyzes health data (mocked for now)
-3. A custom archetype + avatar is generated
+2. A custom archetype + avatar is generated
-4. Data is deleted — session-based only, no tracking
+3. Data is deleted — session-based only, no tracking

 ---